tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/index.md

 ## [Service Fabric Client APIs](sfclient-index.md)

 Once a cluster is created you can deploy and manage your applications, services, and containers using the [Service Fabric Client APIs](sfclient-index.md).
 These APIs are provided by Service Fabric itself and are always available anywhere Service Fabric runs, whether that's in Azure, on-premises, or another cloud.
-This APIs is the primary way of interacting with your Service Fabric cluster to deploy, upgrade, delete, and query your applications and services.
+This API is the primary way of interacting with your Service Fabric cluster to deploy, upgrade, delete, and query your applications and services.